roytang/blog/content/replies/2014/01/ceh5rkt/index.md

 - 3DS
 ---

 > You can grab another worker by talking to the guy who stands between the magic shop and the sword shop.
 VERY IMPORTANT.
-You might have to do a quest or two to unlock this.\n\nI wish I had read this 8 hours ago when I started that 10 hour thing with one worker!
+You might have to do a quest or two to unlock this.

+I wish I had read this 8 hours ago when I started that 10 hour thing with one worker!